-Pineapple offers numerous health benefits for dogs.
+Raw pineapple has many vitamins and minerals.
 The sweet pineapple has loads of Vitamin C, as well as Vitamin B6, Folate, and Manganese.

 Since pineapple is mostly water, it helps your dog stay cool and hydrated.
-The water in pineapple also helps remove waste and maintain nutrients in their body.

 Fresh pineapple is low in sugar, which makes it healthier than other foods that might be present at the dinner table.